ttcchhmm/uapoly-backend/docs/README.md

   - `price`: An integer representing the price of the property.
   - `accountLogin`: A string representing the player name.
 - `message`: A message has been sent.
 See the `Message` schema for details.
+- `tradeSucceeded`: A player accepted a trade.
+This event will always be followed by an `update` event.
+The data sent by the server will be a JSON object with the following properties:
+  - `gameId`: An integer representing the game ID.
+This is the same as the game ID in the REST API.
+  - `sender`: A string representing the sender's name.
+  - `recipient`: A string representing the recipient's name.

 ### Schemas
 The following schemas are used by the Socket.IO API: